 Ellen Jamra manages the campuswide Advancement Services units, which include Data and Information Services, Research, Donor & Volunteer Relations, Annual Giving, as well as gift agreement review, reports and analysis, and policies and procedures.

-Lyndsey Scully, the director of Annual Giving, is responsible for the execution of a comprehensive annual giving program, the development and management of coordinated programs of communication and solicitation strategies involving email, direct mail and the student Call Center, all focused on shaping a sustainable tradition of annual support.
+Patricia O'Connor, the director of Annual Giving, is responsible for the execution of a comprehensive annual giving program, the development and management of coordinated programs of communication and solicitation strategies involving email, direct mail and the student Call Center, all focused on shaping a sustainable tradition of annual support.

 Corporate and Foundation Relations